picklesin/flask-stock-trading-journal/README.md

 Flask Trading Journal
 A full-stack web application for traders to log, review, and analyze their trades in one place.

-Overview
+## Overview
-Tradefy helps traders build discipline and improve performance by tracking trade history and visualizing key metrics — including cumulative P&L, win rate, and average win vs. loss — through an interactive dashboard.
+This trading journal helps traders build discipline and improve performance by tracking trade history and visualizing key metrics — including cumulative P&L, win rate, and average win vs. loss — through an interactive dashboard.
+---

-Features
+## Features

 User authentication and account management
 Secure password hashing with Flask-Bcrypt